-So,to deal first with the aberration in this popularity list that is mentioned above - how well are the Amazon Kindle Fires really selling?
-In the outside world - according to the recent IDC report -the Amazon Kindle Fires are actually in fourth place selling a creditable 1.8 million in the first quartet of 2013.
+So,to deal first with the aberration in this popularity list: the over representation of Kindle fires.
+How well are they really selling?
+In the outside world - according to a recent IDC report -the Amazon Kindle Fires are actually in fourth place selling a creditable 1.8 million in the first quarter of 2013.
 That report also puts the iPads as the most popular models overall, holding around 40% of the market followed by Samsung on 18% and then Asus.

 Of course, Microsoft have many other profitable businesses, a massive pile of cash, and a very positive reputation in the equities market, so they can fight an expensive battle against Apple and Google for a long time - but not for ever.
 The first generation of the Surface RT alone has cost Microsoft over a billion dollars - and one CEO.

 With a history of being very much wedded to the Windows platform, the big American manufacturers, HP and Dell have really struggled to get a foothold in the market.